pemcg/manageiq-automation-howto-guide/chapter22/calling_external_services.md

 ### Reading from a MySQL Database Using the _Mysql_ Gem

-The following code snippet shows an example of using the _mysql_ gem to connect to a MySQL-based CMDB, to extract project codes and create tags from them...
+The following code snippet shows an example of using the _mysql_ gem to connect to a MySQL-based CMDB, to extract project codes and create tags from them:

 ```ruby
 require 'rubygems'